 The New Zealand Standard (NZS) suite of contracts are the most commonly used construction contracts in the market, primarily: NZS 3910 (traditional 'build only'); NZS 3916 (design and build); and NZS 3917 (fixed-term or maintenance).
 These are often tailored to specific projects through the inclusion of special conditions.
+NZS 3910 has been significantly updated with the new version to be released in December 2023.
+There are also other standard forms including:

-There are also other standard forms including the NZIA's SCC1 2018 contract and a Master Builders contract.
+- New Zealand: the NZIA's SCC1 2018 contract and a Master Builders contract, and - International: FIDIC and NEC 3 and 4.